Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Amazon S3 REST API
 - [ ] AWS Elastic Beanstalk.

-### What is the best approach for storing data to DynamoDB and 53?
+### Company B is launching a new game app for mobile devices.
+Users will log into the game using their existing social media account to streamline data capture.
+Company B would like to directly saveplayer data and scoring information from the mobile app to a DynamoDS table named Score Data.
+What is the best approach for storing data to DynamoDB and 53?

 - [ ] Use an EC2 Instance that is launched with an EC2 role providing access to the Score Data DynamoDB table and the GameState 53 bucket that communicates with the mobile app via web services.
 - [x] Use temporary security credentials that assume a role providing access to the Score Data DynamoDB table and the Game State 53 bucket using web identity federation.
 - [ ] Use Login with Amazon allowing users to sign in with an Amazon account providing the mobile app with access to the Score Data DynamoDB table and the Game State 53 bucket.
-- [ ] Use an lAM user with access credentials assigned a role providing access to the Score Data DynamoDB table and the Game State 53 bucket for distribution with the mobile app.
+- [ ] Use an IAM user with access credentials assigned a role providing access to the Score Data DynamoDB table and the Game State 53 bucket for distribution with the mobile app.

 ### Which of the below mentioned statements is true with respect to the placement group?